rwxrob/awesome-go/README.md

   [rogpeppe/go-internal](https://github.com/rogpeppe/go-internal) for
   system-wide file locking

-* **JSON Done Right with AsJSON Interface and Remote Source Marshaling** ([rwxrob/json](https://github.com/rwxrob/json))
+* **JSON Done Right with Remote Source Marshaling** ([rwxrob/json](https://github.com/rwxrob/json))

-  Fixes the very broken defaults in `encoding/json`; includes unmarshaling JSON directly from web via HTTP requests into any type that can be passed to `json.Unmarshal` by leveraging yaml.v3 `inline` (learned from the Kind project)
+  Fixes the very broken defaults in `encoding/json`; includes `AsJSON` interface; unmarshaling JSON directly from web via HTTP requests into any type that can be passed to `json.Unmarshal` by leveraging yaml.v3 `inline` (learned from the Kind project)

-* **Marshal Anything as YAML with AsYAML Interface** ([rwxrob/yaml](https://github.com/rwxrob/yaml))
+* **Marshal Anything as YAML** ([rwxrob/yaml](https://github.com/rwxrob/yaml))

   A personal commitment to first marshal everything in YAML since yaml.v3 is so superior to anything available for JSON --- especially `yaml:",inline"`.
 I prefer to YAML all the config things and Protobuf all the performant data serialization things.
+JSON is unavoidable when consuming web APIs, however.

 * **VT100 ANSI Terminal Utilities**
   ([rwxrob/term](https://github.com/rwxrob/term))